Skip to content

 Loss & Training

-• Evaluation metric: EPDMS — an aggregation of nine rule-compliance metrics, including penalty terms (NC, DAC, DDC, TLC) and weighted average terms (EP, TTC, LK, HC, EC).
+• Metric: EPDMS (aggregation of 9 rule-compliance metrics), including penalties (NC, DAC, DDC, TLC) and weighted averages (EP, TTC, LK, HC, EC).

-• Pilot runs are used to estimate scaling law parameters; the main model is trained on the selected subset.
+• Pilot runs are used to estimate scaling law parameters; main training utilizes the selected subset.

 Key Experimental Results